By Cynthia Gran –

 I learned the techniques of yoga over several years with many teachers and then began to teach classes and workshops.
 Merely learning techniques is the easy part.
 Some say we are called to teach in order that we may learn more comprehensively.
 But, practicing proficiently and routinely is entirely different.
 For years I had a daily routine that was satisfying yet it left me unable to reach the subtler stages of concentration that leads to a deeper experience of true meditation.

-sustained amount of still sitting.
+My meditation practice wasn’t always successful in large part because I disregarded daily basic training.
+I didn’t sufficiently take the time to employ the necessary preparations for a sustained amount of still sitting.
 I spent years skipping very important steps.
 I was just not self-disciplined enough.
 I didn’t implement enough hatha yoga asanas, develop sufficiently calm, deep breathing or apply deep relaxations in my routine.
 These preparatory steps together form an important basis for meditation.

-is generally coupled with diaphragmatic breathing and body/ mind techniques to release auxiliary tension.
+To begin, hatha yoga asanas are a perfect set of body stretches designed originally to focus on the spine and the central nervous system.
+A healthy, flexible spine is necessary for the strength to sit comfortably upright during a sustained meditation.
+This is generally coupled with diaphragmatic breathing and body/ mind techniques to release auxiliary tension.
 After this organized preparation, the mind begins to calm down considerably.
 As thoughts settle, the mind can be harnessed, focused, and the process of meditation flows gently.

 Without doing these steps, my mind usually couldn’t focus.
 I was lost inside my head, not meditating at all!
 Thoughts floated from here to there, from past to future.
 Or I was preoccupied with my responsibilities.
 My mind jumped around, filled with an assortment of impressions, all in the way of the intention of the higher Self.